mk-fg/reliable-discord-client-irc-daemon/README.rst

   "/t info" topic-command in irc channel from discord, and can be used to refer to that specific channel, e.g. this #general on this server instead of everywhere.

-Currently aliases are implemented for guild IDs and chan names, like demonstrated above.
+Currently renames are implemented for guild IDs and chan names, like demonstrated above.

 #rdircd.monitor channels
 ````````````````````````